Bristol Palin Says She's Freshly Divorced From Dakota Meyer After Reconciliation Rumors

 Palin and Meyer have two children together, they welcomed a daughter, Sailor Grace Meyer, in Dec.
 2015.
 Two years later, they welcomed their second child together, a girl named Atlee Bay Meyer in May 2017.
 Palin also has a son, Tripp Johnston-Palin, with her ex Levi Johnston.

 So would she ever consider getting married again?
-"Honestly (right this SECOND) no...my focus is on God & my kids...a relationship/guy isn't even close on my radar."
+"Honestly (right this SECOND) no...my focus is on God & my kids...a relationship/guy isn't even close on my radar," Palin shared Wednesday.

 Addressing her divorce once more, Palin wrote to her Instagram followers, "I try to be a decent person...I'm a work in progress!
 Nothing to be sorry about a divorce-it's life!
 God cleans our slates, forgives our sins and covers us with His grace!
 Life is good!!
 My kids are happy and healthy and that's all I can ask for!"